caren12/Python-REST-API-with-Flask_Inventory-Management-System-/README.md

 database using a barcode or product name — no need to type everything in by hand.

-**No coding experience needed to use this** — once it's set up, you interact with it through a plain text menu (see "Using the CLI" below).

----

 ## What's in this project